Einstein-Podolsky-Rosen (EPR) Correlations and Superluminal Interactions

 The above discussion may give rise to two important issues.
 The first has to do with the particular GHZ\ state $(2)$.
 It may be argued that if we had a mixture (instead of state $(2)$)\ in which $\frac{1}{2}$ of the photons were emitted in the state $\mid H\rangle_{1}\mid H\rangle_{2}\mid H\rangle_{3} $\ and $\frac{1}{2}$ in the state $\mid V\rangle_{1}\mid V\rangle_{2}\mid V\rangle_{3}$, whenever we measured the horizontal and vertical polarizations, we would obtain the quantum mechanical results, with no need of assuming a nonlocal interaction.
-However, this would go against the quantum mechanical formalism, which ascribe no polarization to individual photons in state $(2)$.\ Moreover, as has been shown \textrm{[19,20]}, state $(2)$ is an entangled state that, differently from the mixture we are considering, violates locality.
-Therefore, the correlations involved in the above discussion are indeed nonlocal \textrm{[21]}.
-(If we had considered the most general situation, in which a fraction $p$ of the photons is emitted in state $(2)$, a fraction $\frac{1-p}{2}$ in state $\mid H\rangle_{1}\mid H\rangle _{2}\mid H\rangle_{3}$, and a fraction $\frac{1-p}{2}$ in state $\mid V\rangle_{1}\mid V\rangle_{2}\mid V\rangle_{3}$, our argument would not be changed in any essential way.)
+However, this would go against the quantum mechanical formalism, which ascribe no polarization to individual photons in state $(2)$.\ Moreover, as has been shown \textrm{[18,19]}, state $(2)$ is an entangled state that, differently from a mixture, violates locality.
+Therefore, the correlations involved in the above discussion are indeed nonlocal \textrm{[19]}.
+(If we had considered a bizarre situation, in which a fraction $p$ of the photons is emitted in state $(2)$, a fraction $\frac {1-p}{2}$ in state $\mid H\rangle_{1}\mid H\rangle_{2}\mid H\rangle_{3}$, and a fraction $\frac{1-p}{2}$ in state $\mid V\rangle_{1}\mid V\rangle_{2}\mid V\rangle_{3}$, our argument would not be changed in any essential way.)

 The second issue has to do with the duration of a measurement.
 In principle, the nonlocal connection between Bob and Charlie may be arbitrarily fast.
-Thus, we can imagine that the time it takes for a measurement to be accomplished is longer than the time necessary for Bob's and Charlie's respective systems to exchange information and to arrive, so to speak, at an agreement on which polarization the photons will be found.
+Thus, we can imagine that the time it takes for a measurement to be accomplished is longer than the time necessary for Bob's and Charlie's respective systems to exchange information and to arrive, so to speak, at an agreement on which polarization (horizontal or vertical) the photons will be found.
 We may even assume that the measurement is only concluded when this agreement is reached.
 In this case, it would be possible to have superluminal finite-speed causal influences without superluminal signaling.
-Therefore, even considering this imagined possibility as far too unnatural, from a strictly logical point of view it is not immediately obvious that finite-speed superluminal interactions would necessarily lead to the possibility of superluminal communication.
+We can even conjecture that the superluminal speed is not constant, but depends on the distance that separates the particles, becoming larger the larger the spatial separation between the particles.\textrm{ }To complicate things, perfectly coincident detections never occur.
+Therefore, from a strictly logical point of view it is not immediately obvious that finite-speed superluminal interactions would necessarily lead to the possibility of superluminal communication.

 \textbf{4 Superluminal Interaction and Breaking of the Lorentz Symmetry}